dankamongmen/notcurses/USAGE.md

 ## Planes

-Fundamental to notcurses is a z-buffer of rectilinear virtual screens, known as `ncplane`s.
+Fundamental to Notcurses is a z-buffer of rectilinear virtual screens, known as `ncplane`s.
 An `ncplane` can be larger than the physical screen, or smaller, or the same size; it can be entirely contained within the physical screen, or overlap in part, or lie wholly beyond the boundaries, never to be rendered.